animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 They are not substitutable in the domain of the function that defines their equivalence.

-Notice, with the property of uniqueness, there is no contradiction to the earlier definitions, theorems, and proof steps.
+Notice, with the property of uniqueness, Axioms 1 and 2 allow the definitions and theorems to coexist mathematically without contradiction.

 # Proof of $\Omega$